cliffordp/cliff-wp-plugin-boilerplate/README.md

 * `cliff-wp-plugin-boilerplate/src/Customizer` - WordPress Customizer functionality
 * `cliff-wp-plugin-boilerplate/src/Frontend` - public-facing functionality
 * `cliff-wp-plugin-boilerplate/src/Shortcodes` - create and enable/disable new shortcodes
+* `cliff-wp-plugin-boilerplate/tests` - all the tests

 ### PHP Version

 This plugin requires PHP 7.1.0 or newer and will display a wp-admin error notice if activated in an environment that does not meet this or other requirements (such as required plugins or other dependencies you may code).

 You can see the current WordPress usage of each PHP version at https://wordpress.org/about/stats/.
-A requirement of 7.1+ meets 53.9% of all WordPress installs as of February 9, 2020.
+A requirement of 7.1+ meets 74.2% of all WordPress installs as of December 17, 2020.
 Most of those not using PHP 7.1+ are assumed to be inactive sites.

 Your requiring a PHP version update for anyone who might want to use your plugin will actually benefit them long-term, as their site will be quicker, more secure, and ready for future version bumps.
-In fact, [WordPress already recommends using PHP 7.3+](https://wordpress.org/about/requirements/) and has an ["Update PHP" help article](https://wordpress.org/support/update-php/).
+In fact, [WordPress already recommends using PHP 7.4+](https://wordpress.org/about/requirements/) and has an ["Update PHP" help article](https://wordpress.org/support/update-php/).

 # Developer Notes

 ### Updates

 For each new version, don't forget to:

 * Add a changelog entry to `readme.txt`
 * Update the version number:
   * In your `readme.txt` file's header